Greenland should ‘take the lead’ in talks with US, foreign minister says

 Trump has hailed the island’s “strategic” importance in the Arctic region and accused the Danish authorities of failing to adequately secure the waters around Greenland – a claim rejected by local politicians.

+On Friday, he claimed the US needed to take over Greenland to prevent Russia or China occupying it.

 “We don’t want Russia or China going to Greenland, which – if we don’t take Greenland – you’re going to have Russia or China as your next-door neighbour.
-That’s not going to happen,” he told reporters in the White House on Friday.
+That’s not going to happen,” Trump told reporters at the White House.

-The Trump administration also has refused to rule out using military force to seize Greenland, telling reporters this week that “all options” remain on the table.
+“I would like to make a deal, you know, the easy way.
+But if we don’t do it the easy way, we’re going to do it the hard way,” he added.

 Recent US attacks on Venezuela and the abduction of the South American country’s president, Nicolas Maduro, have spurred heightened concerns around what Trump may be planning for Greenland.